winlowschan/yahimod-but-gooder/README.md

 4) Launch the game and click the Mods button, it should've loaded properly if you followed the steps correctly!

  ![Ingame look at it](https://i.imgur.com/cJKqefE.png)

+ # DISCLAIMER
+   I didn't build this mod with cross-mod compatibility in mind.
+Please don't report issues pertaining to crashes related to other mods, thank you.